UnicornTV/Flourish-Tutorial/1_storyboard.md

 create container controllers for each of our tab views and we are then going to create content controllers within each.
 It is important to note at this point that you can always nest a controller within a controller and there are few hard and fast rules about when to nest.

 However, there are some controllers that are almost always container controllers and should <strong> always </strong> have a nested content controller if you'd like to display content within that controller.
 One such controller is a navigation controller, whose purpose is to manage navigation of hierarchical content.
-We are actually going to use a navigation controller as our container view because some of our tabs are going to have views we navigate to from the initial view.
+We are actually going to use a navigation controller as our container view because some of our tabs are going to have views that we navigate to from the initial view.
 Navigating "down" from an initial view to other views and hitting a back button to get to the previous view is called view stacking and we can visualize a physical stack of views.

 ![view_controller_stack](https://developer.apple.com/library/ios/featuredarticles/ViewControllerPGforiPhoneOS/Art/navigation_interface_2x.png)